1. About pregabalin

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

-Taking too much pregabalin by accident may cause unpleasant side effects.
+Taking too much pregabalin may cause unpleasant side effects.

 - feel sleepy